 After spending several moments perusing the menu, Paul opted for a festive fruity tea to go with the White Winter Afternoon Tea we were about to treat ourselves to.
-Whilst waiting we spent time taking in the atmosphere, noting the ornate decorations and the oversized dark wooden cabinet full of ageing teapots.
+Whilst waiting we spent time taking in the atmosphere, noting the ornate decorations and the oversized dark wooden cabinet full of ageing and vintage teapots.

 Afternoon Tea traditionally comprising of a selection of finger sandwiches, scones spread with jam and covered in clotted cream, finishing with an array of small delicate Petit Fours to fill you up until supper.
 This Afternoon Tea did not disappoint – in fact – in surpassed all expectations.